0IUwUL/G-Track/readme.rst

 ************
 Setup
 ************
+1. Git clone, through your preffered way, or download the repository as .zip.
+2. Move the folder onto the directory of the XAMPP **xampp/htdocs**
-Visit the XAMPP control panel and start the Apache and MySQL.
-Click on the admin button along the row of MySQL create a database, name the database as 'expense_tracker' then import the sql file in the database folder found in this system folder.
+3. Visit the XAMPP control panel and start the Apache and MySQL.
+4. Click on the admin button along the row of MySQL.
+5. In the phpMyAdmin, create a database and name the database as 'expense_tracker'
+6. Import the sql file in the database folder found in this system folder.
+7. Return to XAMPP control panel and click *start* on Apache and MySQL.

-Now open a web browser and visit 'localhost/Expense_Tracker_Elec-4/'
+8. Now open a web browser and visit 'localhost/G-Track/'